 Grey’s music can be heard on Naxos (Enemy Slayer), Joan Jeanrenaud’s debut CD Metamorphosis on New Albion Records, NPR/Nonesuch Records/Carnegie Hall radio series Creators at Carnegie, and Warner Classics (Josefowicz, San Andreas Suite).

-Grey is an Emmy Award winning sound designer who made history as the first sound designer for the New York Philharmonic at Avery Fisher Hall (On the Transmigration of Souls, 2002, which also won the Pulitzer Prize in Music) and the Metropolitan Opera (Doctor Atomic, 2008; Nixon in China, 2011; Death of Klinghoffer, 2014; The Merry Widow, 2015; Bluebeard’s Castle/Iolanta, 2015; L’Amour de Loin, 2016).
-He has collaborated intimately with composer John Adams, and several others, for nearly three decades.
+Grey is an Emmy Award winning sound designer who made history as the first sound designer for the New York Philharmonic at Avery Fisher Hall (On the Transmigration of Souls, 2002, which also won the Pulitzer Prize in Music) and the Metropolitan Opera (Doctor Atomic, 2008 / Gilbert; Nixon in China, 2011 / Adams; Death of Klinghoffer, 2014 / Robertson; The Merry Widow, 2015 / Davis; Bluebeard’s Castle/Iolanta, 2015/19 / Gergiev/Nánási; L’Amour de Loin, 2016 / Mälkki).
+He has collaborated intimately with composer John Adams and several others for three decades.
 He designed and toured extensively with Kronos Quartet for nearly 15 years.
-Mr. Grey’s association with Lyric Opera of Chicago has encompassed seven productions since 2007, most recently My Fair Lady (2017), The King and I (2016), The Merry Widow (2015-2016), and Carousel (2015).
-He has designed productions for the Park Avenue Armory in NYC, St. Matthew Passion with the Berliner Philharmoniker under the baton of Sir Simon Rattle and directed by Peter Sellars, and Kaija Saariaho’s Circle Map with the New York Philharmonic in 2016, among several others.
+Mr. Grey’s association with Lyric Opera of Chicago has encompassed several productions since 2007, most recently West Side Story (2019), My Fair Lady (2017), The King and I (2016), The Merry Widow (2015-2016), Carousel (2015), The Sound of Music (2014), Doctor Atomic (2007).
+He has designed many productions for the Park Avenue Armory in New York City which include St. Matthew Passion (2014) with the Berliner Philharmoniker under the baton of Sir Simon Rattle and directed by Peter Sellars, Kaija Saariaho Circle Map (2016) with The New York Philharmonic / Esa-Pekka Salonen, William Kentridge The Head and the Load (2018), Pierre Boulez Répons (2017) with Ensemble intercontemporain / Matthias Pintscher, and many more.
 His sound design creations have been seen and heard throughout most major concert halls, HD simulcast theaters and opera houses worldwide.

 During his attendance at the California State University at San Jose, both B.A. and M.A. degrees were awarded in Composition and Electro-Acoustic Music under the direction of former International Computer Music Association President and electro-acoustic music pioneer Allen Strange, along with composer Pablo Furman.
 Two unique musical lifestyles began to develop in composition and technical areas.
 While working as the first editorial intern at Keyboard Magazine, publishing technical materials and a monthly column from 1990 through 1996, he began to receive several awards for solo, chamber, orchestral and electronic composition.